nipper/morgo/docs/design.md

 # Design Doc

-The goal of this project is to basically build 'distributed Luig'.
+The goal of this project is to basically build 'distributed Luigi'.
 Building on the concepts of Luigi but allow for two main differences:

 1. The Scheduler has more redundancy.
 Currently the state of the scheduler is stored in a pickle file written to disk.
 You can save task history to a DB, but it'd be great to have multiples.
 2. Workers are basically 'executors'.
 They get a task and some arguments and execute